Jim Shreve

-James R. Shreve (August 27, 1926 – December 29, 2018) was American football, basketball, and lacrosse coach.
+James R. Shreve (August 27, 1926 – December 29, 2018) was an American football, basketball, and lacrosse coach.
 He served as the head coach at Moravian College in Bethlehem, Pennsylvania from 1951 to 1954, compiling a record of 10–20–1.
 Shrive also served as an assistant coach at Syracuse University where he was a member of the school's 1959 national championship staff.
 He also served as the head coach for Syracuse freshman football team, then called theTangerines.

 Raised in Scotch Plains, New Jersey, Shreve graduated from Scotch Plains-Fanwood High School in 1945.